Podcast Sponsorship ROI Case Studies and Examples (2026)

 Return on investment5× in first year

 The sponsor’s head of marketing shared that typical enterprise customer acquisition cost through paid channels ranged from $2,400 to $3,800 when accounting for wasted impressions, unqualified leads, and long sales cycles.
 The podcast delivered enterprise customers at $1,200 acquisition cost ($6,000 ÷ 5 customers), a 50 to 68% reduction despite the seemingly high CPM.
 The sponsor renewed and increased to $1,800 per month for 12 months.
-They also requested category exclusivity across all email-related software for an additional $600 per month, bringing total monthly revenue to $2,400; exclusivity prevented competitors from advertising for the entire year, ensuring the sponsor’s message was the only email platform recommendation listeners heard consistently.
+They also requested category exclusivity across all email-related software for an additional $600 per month, bringing total monthly revenue to $2,400.
+Exclusivity kept competitors off the show for the entire year, so the sponsor’s message was the only email platform recommendation listeners heard consistently.

 Extreme niche specificity allows premium rates independent of download volume.
 A show reaching 1,800 of exactly the right people with exactly the right problem is demonstrably more valuable than a show reaching 10,000 loosely relevant listeners across varied industries.
 Price based on precision and fit, not CPM calculations designed for mass-market inventory.